rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Diode/Instalando o Diode Plugin.md

 ```

 ### :material-docker: **2.3.
 DockerFile-Plugins**
-This is the DockerFile used to build the custom docker image.
+This is the DockerFile used to build the customized docker image.

 1. Create the file and access it with an editor:
 ```bash